relativitydev/transfer-api-samples/README.md

 #### Log Entries and Templates
 Relativity Logging uses [Serilog](https://serilog.net/) to format each log entry.
 Because Relativity Logging is the presumed default, the [Serilog DSL](https://github.com/serilog/serilog/wiki/Writing-Log-Events) is used throughout TAPI.
 When using a custom `ITransferLog` implementation, the message template and properties must be converted to a string; otherwise, an exception is thrown when calling the String.Format method.
 [This StackOverflow page](https://stackoverflow.com/questions/26875831/how-do-i-render-a-template-and-its-arguments-manually-in-serilog) provides an example on how to use the `MessageTemplateParser` to convert the Serilog message and properties to a properly formatted string.

 ### DateTime object values
 All `DateTime` objects values used by TAPI are in local time.

-### Binding redirect for NewtonSoft.Json
+### Binding redirect for Json.NET
-Relativity and the APIs consumed by Relativity use several different versions of the Newtonsoft.Json library, which can cause assembly version conflict at build time.
+Relativity and the APIs consumed by Relativity use several different versions of the Newtonsoft.Json library, which can cause assembly version conflict at both build and run time.
 This is the recommended assembly binding redirect to Newtonsoft.Json version 6.0.0.0 to add to the consuming application (`app.config`) or web (`web.config`) configuration file.
 It ensures that almost any version of `Newtonsoft.Json` will work with the TAPI:

 ```xml